 Located on the lower level of the Hilberry Theatre, Underground at the Hilberry seats 110 and is home to a thrust stage designed to immerse the audience during each performance.

-Wayne State University will enhance the growing and vibrant area just south of campus by creating the Gateway Performance Complex, a $65 million performance complex for theatre, music, dance and arts-related events.
+Wayne State University will enhance the growing and vibrant area just south of campus by creating the Hilberry Gateway, a $65 million performance complex for theatre, music, dance and arts-related events.

 As part of the complex, the current Hilberry Theatre will be renovated to become the Gretchen Valade Jazz Center (GVJC), a high-caliber venue for music and dance performances.
 The 200-seat GVJC will offer ample seating for parents, patrons, donors, and community members for dance events.
 The renovated space also will enable the dance program to feature masterclasses and lectures.